-The VIN and engine serial number uniquely identify your motorcycle and are required in order to register your motorcycle.
+The VIN and engine serial number uniquely identify your vehicle and are required in order to register your vehicle.
 They may also be required when ordering replacement parts.
 You should record these numbers and keep them in a safe place.